South Carolina Defective Products Lawyers

 The evidence you will need to present in court in order to win your lawsuit will depend on the particular circumstances of your case.
 In defective product liability lawsuits, however, claims generally consist of four basic elements.

-Second, you must prove that the product involved in your case was somehow defective in design, manufacture, or in the issuance of proper warnings or instructions.
+Second, you must prove that the product in your case was somehow defective in design, manufacture, or in issuing proper warnings or instructions.

 Third, you must prove causation.
 You must show that the defect or failure to warn was the specific cause of your injuries or damages.
 This often requires the use of experts to provide appropriate scientific proof.